IBM-EPBL/IBM-Project-22793-1659858293/README.md

 ![alt text](https://media.giphy.com/media/l0HlN9x6QpEhF3Oqk/giphy.gif)

-# We have done the Visualisations as follows:
+# We have done the following Visualizations:
 Length of Stay for each case of patients

 Stay by Patient ID using Column Chart